 The little stall at Müllerstraße is widely accepted now – so well that Wael can afford to close it on the weekends.
 Falafel seminars and his catering service ensure that he doesn’t run out of work.
 He just found a flat just opposite to his stall.
 “The area around the S-Bahn station changes”, he observes.
 Wael thinks that it is a pity that there are new Döner stalls popping up everywhere while only a few people try to establish something new, something special.

 Wael sells his falafel in pide instead of the usual flat bread – it works better with his sauces, he thinks.
 Many customers agree and call his creations “The best falafel in town”.

 Update: Not only the area around the stall and the food changed, the little stall itself disappeared and Wael bought an old service bus that he set up almost at the same spot, in the backyard next to the Job Center.
 Not directly located on busy Müllerstraße, it offers tables to sit down and enjoy the food and also gains back it’s ‚insider character‘.

 Falafel Dream 2010 (Facebook page with current offers)

 Monday to Friday, 11 a.m.
 To 6 p.m.

 Müllerstr.
 14 a

-close to U-Bahnhof Wedding, next to the Jobcenter
+close to U-Bahnhof Wedding, in the back yard next to the Jobcenter

 Fotos: Falafel Dream 2010